Skip to content

 • Implements repository patterns to abstract data access

-• No local storage - caching handled by dedicated service layer
+• No local storage - caching handled by dedicated service layer or Ferry’s built-in cache

 • GraphQL Clients: Ferry-based GraphQL operations